ccallawa/alyvix_doc/getting_started/install.rst

    Alyvix assumes that you have **one virtual or physical machine** exclusively dedicated to running Alyvix test cases.

-You should check that your designated machine meets the following requirements before you install
+You should check that your designated machine and the account on that machine meet the following requirements before you install Alyvix:
-Alyvix:

 .. admonition::  Requirements
    :class: warning